xianlinbox/daily_practise/aws-solution-architect/service_communication.md

 long polling: query all the servers then return, only timeout will return empty message. visibility timout:a period of time during which Amazon SQS prevents all consumers from receiving and processing the message SQS doesn't allow a message be consumed by multi consumer at the sam time.
+Message timers let you specify an initial invisibility period for a message added to a queue.

 # Amazon MQ